تخطَّ إلى المحتوى

 };

-The image will be imported and transformed into metadata, allowing you to pass it as a src to <Image/>, <img>, or getImage().
+The image will be imported and transformed into metadata, allowing you to pass it as a src to <Image/>, <img>, or getImage() in an Astro component.

-The example below shows a blog index page that renders the cover photo and title of each blog post from the schema above:
+The example below shows a blog index page that renders the cover photo and title of each blog post from the previous schema:

 src/pages/blog.astro